determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/upgrade-on-hpc.rst

  Upgrade Determined on Slurm/PBS
 #################################

-This procedure describes how to deploy an upgraded Determined on an HPC cluster managed by the Slurm or PBS workload managers.
+This procedure describes how to upgrade Determined on an HPC cluster managed by the Slurm or PBS workload managers.
 Use this procedure when an earlier version of Determined is installed, configured, and functioning properly.

 #.
 Review the latest :doc:`/setup-cluster/deploy-cluster/slurm/slurm-requirements` and ensure all